pinax/pinax/docs/apps_list.md

 ## [pinax-types](https://github.com/pinax/pinax-types)

 ## [django-email-confirmation (deprecated)](https://github.com/pinax/django-email-confirmation)
 simple email confirmation for the Django web framework

-NOTE: this project has been superceded by https://github.com/pinax/django-user-accounts/ and is not longer active.
+NOTE: this project has been superceded by https://github.com/pinax/django-user-accounts/ and is no longer active.
 ## [symposion](https://github.com/pinax/symposion)
 symposion is a conference management solution from Eldarion.
 It was built with the generous support of the Python Software Foundation.
 See http://eldarion.com/symposion/ for commercial support, customization and hosting.
 ## [metron](https://github.com/pinax/metron)